qianngli/ERCSR/README.md

 Result
 --------
-**To qualitatively measure the proposed MCNet, three evaluation methods are employed to verify the effectiveness of the algorithm, including  Peak Signal-to-Noise Ratio (PSNR), Structural SIMilarity (SSIM), and Spectral Angle Mapper (SAM).**
+**To qualitatively measure the proposed ERCSR, three evaluation methods are employed to verify the effectiveness of the algorithm, including  Peak Signal-to-Noise Ratio (PSNR), Structural SIMilarity (SSIM), and Spectral Angle Mapper (SAM).**

 | Scale  |  CAVE |  Harvard |  Pavia Centre |